Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 - If you like, you can delay the posting of your announcement to schedule it for a future date.

 - Click Save.
 Unless you are delaying, your announcement will immediately be posted in the course.

-Send weekly announcements to maintain a regular teaching presence in the course and remind students of the focus and expectations for the week.
+Post weekly announcements to maintain a regular teaching presence in online courses and remind students of the focus and expectations for the week.

 Learn more about Canvas announcements »